raspberrypilearning/track-designer/en/step_5.md

 title: Adding a fireworks particle effect
 ---

-Navigate to the 'Fireworks' particle effect in 'Assets -> Particle systems'.
+Navigate to the 'Fireworks' particle effect in **Assets > Particle systems**.

-Drag the 'Fireworks' effect onto the 'Goal' in the 'Hierarchy' window.
+Drag the 'Fireworks' effect onto the 'Goal' in the Hierarchy window.

 The Fireworks will begin to animate.

-To adjust their size and the speed, change the settings in the 'Inspector' window.
+To adjust their size and the speed, change the settings in the Inspector window.

 You could:
-+ Adjust the 'Start Speed', 'Start Size' and 'Max Particles'
++ Adjust the 'Start Speed', 'Start Size', and 'Max Particles'
 + Open the 'Shape' collapse and reduce the X value to make it smaller

-Next, add a 'FinishEffects' script to the 'Goal'
+Next, add a 'FinishEffects' script to the 'Goal'.

 Enter the following code: